 We’re all in this together!

-You are responsible for the security of your data by using Identity and Access Management policies that supports least privilege to ensure that only the necessary entities and personnel in your organization have access to the data and functions that they need.
-Your cloud provider (AWS, Azure, or Oracle) is responsible for providing the tools, services and functionality that enable both Qubole and you to be successful.
+You are responsible for the security of your data by using Identity and Access Management policies that support least privilege to ensure that only the necessary entities and personnel in your organization have access to the data and functions that they need.
+Your cloud provider (AWS, Azure, or Google) is responsible for providing the tools, services, and functionality that enable both Qubole and you to be successful.

 Data Controller vs. Data Processor Responsibilities

 Clarifying the roles.
 You (and your company) act as the Data Controller for all data that you are processing within Qubole.
 Qubole acts as a Data Processor for you with one exception; the data about you and your fellow employees.
 In this case, Qubole acts as the Data Controller.
 Please see our new Qubole DPA.
 This document outlines how we’re helping you meet your obligations regarding the handling of personal data.

 Qubole is continually implementing best practices to safeguard the service we provide.
 We understand that you use Qubole to achieve success with your big data jobs and workloads, and we are always looking for ways to improve and streamline those processes.